envoyproxy/ratelimit/README.md

 reads the configuration from disk via [runtime](https://github.com/lyft/goruntime), composes a cache key, and talks to the Redis cache.
 A decision is then returned to the caller.

+# Docker Image
+For every main commit, an image is pushed to [Dockerhub](https://hub.docker.com/r/envoyproxy/ratelimit/tags?page=1&ordering=last_updated).
+There is currently no versioning (post v1.4.0) and tags are based on commit sha.

 # Deprecation of Legacy Ratelimit Proto and v2 Ratelimit proto

 Envoy's data-plane-api defines a ratelimit service proto v3 [rls.proto](https://github.com/envoyproxy/data-plane-api/blob/master/envoy/service/ratelimit/v3/rls.proto).
-Logically the data-plane-api rls [v3](https://github.com/envoyproxy/data-plane-api/blob/master/envoy/service/ratelimit/v3/rls.proto) is equivalent to the rls [v2](https://github.com/envoyproxy/data-plane-api/blob/master/envoy/service/ratelimit/v3/rls.proto) However, due to the namespace differences and how gRPC routing works it is not possible to transparently route the legacy v2 ratelimit requests to the v3 definitions.
+Logically the data-plane-api rls [v3](https://github.com/envoyproxy/data-plane-api/blob/master/envoy/service/ratelimit/v3/rls.proto) is equivalent to the rls [v2](https://github.com/envoyproxy/data-plane-api/blob/master/envoy/service/ratelimit/v2/rls.proto).
+However, due to the namespace differences and how gRPC routing works it is not possible to transparently route the legacy v2 ratelimit requests to the v3 definitions.
 Therefore, the ratelimit service will upgrade the requests, process them internally as it would process a v3 ratelimit request, and then downgrade the response to send back to the client.
 This means that, for a slight performance hit for clients using the legacy proto, ratelimit is backwards compatible with the legacy proto.
-Prior to version 2.0.0 ratelimit service contained a protocol definition that used to be supported in a legacy mode, but support for it and was removed in 2.0.0.

 ## Deprecation Schedule

 1. `v1.0.0` tagged on commit `0ded92a2af8261d43096eba4132e45b99a3b8b14`.
 Ratelimit has been in production use at Lyft for over 2 years.
 2. `v1.1.0` introduces the data-plane-api proto and initiates the deprecation of the legacy [ratelimit.proto](https://github.com/lyft/ratelimit/blob/0ded92a2af8261d43096eba4132e45b99a3b8b14/proto/ratelimit/ratelimit.proto).
-3. `v2.0.0` deleted support for the legacy [ratelimit.proto](https://github.com/envoyproxy/ratelimit/blob/0ded92a2af8261d43096eba4132e45b99a3b8b14/proto/ratelimit/ratelimit.proto).
+3. `e91321b` [commit](https://github.com/envoyproxy/ratelimit/commit/e91321b10f1ad7691d0348e880bd75d0fca05758) deleted support for the legacy [ratelimit.proto](https://github.com/envoyproxy/ratelimit/blob/0ded92a2af8261d43096eba4132e45b99a3b8b14/proto/ratelimit/ratelimit.proto).
 The current version of ratelimit protocol is changed to [v3 rls.proto](https://github.com/envoyproxy/data-plane-api/blob/master/envoy/service/ratelimit/v3/rls.proto) while [v2 rls.proto](https://github.com/envoyproxy/data-plane-api/blob/master/envoy/service/ratelimit/v3/rls.proto) is still supported as a legacy protocol.
-4. `v3.0.0` deletes support for legacy [v2 rls.proto](https://github.com/envoyproxy/data-plane-api/blob/master/envoy/service/ratelimit/v3/rls.proto)
+4. `TODO` deletes support for legacy [v2 rls.proto](https://github.com/envoyproxy/data-plane-api/blob/master/envoy/service/ratelimit/v3/rls.proto)

 # Building and Testing